DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-11-10-adding-a-submit-button-to-the-sort-by-form-to-improve-accessibility.md

 Keyboard-only users, including screen reader users, find selecting an option in the sort by drop-down confusing because they:

-- do not expect the content to update automatically or their focus to return to the beginning of the page
+- do not expect the content to update automatically or to not continue from where they were before
 - need to renavigate the page's content to return to their position
 - have difficulty selecting the second option in the drop-down, as moving through the list of options causes a change of context